New Zealand women's national rugby sevens team: 2012–2013 Seven Series season

-2013-2014 Seven Series Season
+2013–2014 Seven Series season

-The 2013-2014 season commenced with a loss to Australia in the final of the Dubai Sevens, a win in Atlanta, followed by a runner up in Sao Paolo before the squad won the next six tournaments to win that year’s title.
+The 2013–2014 season commenced with a loss to Australia in the final of the Dubai Sevens before going on to win in Atlanta, followed by a runner up in São Paulo before the squad won the next six tournaments to win that year's title.

+In January 2014 contracts were awarded with at least four “tier one” players getting NZ$30,000 for, at least four “tier two” players getting NZ$25,000 and the remaining contracted players NZ$15,000 to NZ$20,000.
+The 19 contacted players were Shakira Baker, Michaela Blyde, Kelly Brazier, Gayle Broughton, Sarah Hirini, Vaine Greig, Honey Hireme, Carla Hohepa, Hayley Hutana, Linda Itunu, Shiray Kika, Kayla McAlister, Huriana Manuel, Tyla Nathan-Wong, Alexis Tapsell, Hazel Tubic, Ruby Tui, Selica Winiata and Portia Woodman.
+While the amounts were not sufficient to allow a fulltime commitment, the contracts allowed players the option to work and train part-time.
+As a result, most of the players had to take paid jobs, which they had to balance with training, overseas travel and often family commitments.

 By 2014 the squad still under the overall direction of head coach Sean Horan had consolidated around two hubs, one at Auckland under Allan Bunting and the other at Mount Maunganui under Cory Sweeney.
 A few players were located in the Waikato.

+In a warmup to the upcoming sevens season the team won the 2014 Oceania Women's Sevens Championship held in Noosa in October 2014, defeating Australia 31–10 in the final.

-2014-2015 Seven Series Season
+2014–2015 Seven Series season

-The 2014-15 season commenced with four wins in a row, at Dubai, Sao Paulo, Atlanta and Langford in Canada before at London they suffered a shock loss to Spain in pool play and they eventually finished fourth.
+The 2014-15 season commenced with four wins in a row, at Dubai, São Paulo, Atlanta and Langford in Canada before at London they suffered a shock loss to Spain in pool play and they eventually finished fourth.
 At Amsterdam they lost to the USA team in group play and then lost their quarter final game with England.
 Their early wins however allowed them to retain the series title and with it gain automatic qualification to the 2016 Summer Olympics in Rio de Janeiro.

-Huriana Manuel suffered a serious ankle injury at the 2014 Fifteens World Cup and was replaced as captain by Sarah Hirini.
+After Huriana Manuel suffered a serious ankle injury at the 2014 Fifteen-a-side World Cup, which ruled her out of playing for the Sevens team she was replaced as captain by Sarah Hirini.

+In January 2015 the following players were contracted for the next 12 months: Michaela Blyde, Kelly Brazier, Gayle Broughton, Sarah Goss, Honey Hireme, Carla Hohepa, Huriana Manuel, Shiray Kaka, Kayla McAlister, Morgan Morrow, Tyla Nathan-Wong, Charlotte Scanlan, Alexis Tapsell, Hazel Tubic, Ruby Tui, Jordon Webber, Katarina Whata-Simpkins, Selica Winiata, Portia Woodman.
+The list was notable for the return of Hireme after she had taken a break in 2014 to play for the New Zealand fifteen-a-side team and McAlister who had been not available since mid-2014 due to injury.